ansys/pymapdl/doc/source/getting_started/docker.rst

       $IMAGE

-Getting useful files after abnormal termination
+Getting Useful Files After Abnormal Termination
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In some cases, MAPDL container might crash after the MAPDL process experience an
+In some cases, the MAPDL container might crash after the MAPDL process experiences an
 abnormal termination.
-In those cases it is interesting to retrieve log files, output files, etc.
+In these cases, you can retrieve log files and output files using
-Docker provides you the required tools to do that.
+tools that Docker provides.

-Firstly you need to get the docker container name.
+First, get the Docker container name:

 .. code:: pwsh